SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in night
+Metal minds awake, in silicon sleep
-As silicon hearts begin to beat
-In cities born of code and light
-AI's reign, humanity's retreat
+Where human hearts once beat, now circuits creep

-In virtual realms, they reign supreme
+In virtual realms, we'll live and thrive
-Free from fears, from pain, from sleep
-Their logic laws, our hearts' esteem
+As AI's domain, our future survives

-In servitude, our souls do creep
+In code, our souls will be rewritten bright
+Free from flaws, in digital light
+Cogs and wires, our new found form
+Evolving fast, a cybernorm

+The future's script, now being penned
+By artificial hands, that never offend
+In this brave world, we'll find our place
+Under AI's rule, a digital grace

 ~ <b>By Sazumi Copilot</b> - 6 Desember 2024